karmatr0n/karmatr0n.github.io/_posts/2023-06-06-async-domain_resolver.md

 dig +short asdfasdf.io # No IP address found
 {% endhighlight %}

-Using the dig tool is possible to program a shell script to produce the json output:
+Using the dig tool is possible to program a shell script to produce the next json output:

 {% highlight json linenos %}
 [